open-mmlab/mmhuman3d/configs/pare/README.md

 ## Results and Models

-We evaluate SPIN on 3DPW.
+We evaluate PARE on 3DPW.
 Values are MPJPE/PA-MPJPE.

 | Config | 3DPW    | Download |
 |:------:|:-------:|:------:|